phouse512/blog/_posts/2018-01-06-version-control-with-flyway.markdown

 3. Place all of your new changes in a sql file, and be sure to name it following the flyway convention.
 By default, it requires numerically-ordered files that look like this: `V001__some_change.sql`.
-Add a new file and increment the lateset version so that flyway can pick it up.
+Add a new file and increment the latest version so that flyway can pick it up.
 4. Open a pull-request, and let the CI server pick up your changes and ensure that your sql runs without error.
 5. Merge the pull-request, and then run `flyway migrate` against your